 Getting chiropractic adjustments (spinal realignments or spinal manipulative therapy) alone is very effective in getting rid of low back pain.
 In fact, chiropractic adjustments consistently show superior improvement in pain and function when compared to physical modalities, medication, education, or exercise.
 (7, 8, 9, 10)

-Is chiropractic care alone enough to prevent low back pain?
-In most cases I would say no. The reason is you have to answer the question “What causes spinal misalignments in the first place?”
+Is chiropractic care alone enough to prevent spinal misalignments that cause low back pain?
+In most cases I would say no. There are many reasons why your spine goes out of alignment.
+Once you know the cause(s), you can find the solution.

-As well as chiropractic adjustments work to relieve low back pain, you still have to figure out what’s causing the tension in the spine and misalignments in the first place.
-Otherwise, the adjustments won’t hold or last as long and your low back pain is more likely to keep recurring.
+Even though chiropractic care for low back pain is effective, you still have to figure out what’s causing tension in your nerves and muscles and spine and misalignments in the first place.
+Otherwise, the chiropractic adjustments won’t hold or last as long and your low back pain is more likely to keep recurring.
 The following are some of the factors or stressors to look for: